-Luckily, Soaring Heart Natural Bed Company offers a wide range of organic mattresses, from the firm Organic Cotton & Wool Shikibuton, to the ultra-luxurious Madrona organic latex mattress.
+Luckily, Soaring Heart Natural Bed Company offers a wide range of organic mattresses, from the firm Organic Cotton & Wool Shikibuton, to the ultra-luxurious Madrona organic latex mattress and Aspen organic innerspring mattresses.
 The trick is discovering what type of mattress is best for you.

 Use the tabs to answer some questions to help assess your comfort needs.

 Anyone who is 5' 11" or taller should probably get a queen size mattress or larger.
 Full and twin size mattresses are 75" long, a mere four inches longer than a 5' 11" individual.
 Those four inches may seem sufficient, but most people don't sleep with their heads directly at the edge of the bed.
 Pillows take up space and if your bed frame has a foot board, you may find yourself wishing for the leg room.

 Average-weight customers have a lot of options.
 All of our mattress offerings will be supportive, keeping your body in correct alignment, but the range of soft to firm is pretty varied.
 Use the following sections--body shape, sleep position, etc., to better pinpoint your comfort need.